rbits-dev/hoppa/README.md

 # Introduction

-Hoppa is a 2D Classic Platform game in arcade style developed and published by Moonshot & Ra8bits.
+Hoppa is a 2D Classic Platform game in arcade style developed and published by RBITS (previously Moonshot & Ra8bits)

 # Storyline